Pedestrian Accident Lawyer St. Louis

 What Does the Law Say?

-In Missouri, you are required to walk and cross the street only on the areas specifically designated to do so like public sidewalks or crosswalks, and only when the relevant traffic signs allow you to.
+In Missouri, you must only walk and cross the street in areas specifically designated for this purpose, such as public sidewalks or crosswalks, and only when the relevant traffic signs allow you to.

 If you break this rule, you can end up paying a fine.
 While it’s not considered a very serious offense, it’s best not to conduct any act of jaywalking to ensure the safety of everyone on the road.